MicrosoftDocs/visualstudio-docs/docs/modeling/scenario-change-your-design-using-visualization-and-modeling.md

 ---
-title: 'Change your design using visualization and modeling'
+title: Change your design with visualization and modeling
 description: Use the visualization and modeling tools in Visual Studio to clarify design requirements, explore existing code, and keep code consistent with your design. ms.date: 11/04/2016 ms.topic: overview